coloringchaos/form-fall-16/syllabus.md

 # Material Costs
 This is a fabrication class, meaning that you will be required to make things IRL (in real life!).
 In order to do so, you will need materials such as wood, paper or acrylic sheets for the laser cutter and plastic filament for the 3D printer.
 It is advised to **budget roughly $200 for the semester** to account for these material expenses.
-You will have full access to the BTU Lab and you are welcome to use the materials there, but you should not solely rely on these supplies to produce your assignments.
+You will have full access to the BTU Lab and you are welcome to use the materials there, but you should not rely on these supplies to produce your assignments.
 It is also encouraged to pair up, and to share the costs for your projects.

 # Laser Cutter & Printer Use
 ATLAS currently has 1 Universal 90-Watt CO2 laser cutter and 2 LulzBot TAZ 5 3D printers.
 These machines are located in the [BTU Lab](http://www.btulab.com/) (ATLS 113).
 One of the 3D printers and the laser cutter is a shared resource for the BTU Lab and is used by other member of the lab.
 The second 3D printer is dedicated for this class.